SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    << hello, world
    // prints "hello, world" but does not return a value

-The first function,
-``printAndCount``,
-prints a string,
-and then returns its character count as an ``Int``.
+The first function, ``printAndCount``, prints a string, and then returns its character count as an ``Int``.
-The second function,
-``printWithoutCounting``,
-calls the first function,
-but ignores its returned value.
+The second function, ``printWithoutCounting``, calls the first function, but ignores its return value.
 When the second function is called, the message is still printed by the first function, but the returned value is not used.